solidify-project/engine/_help/src/Pages/folders-structure/pages/model.md

 ### Data model

-In case you want to use the same template, but use different data for it you can use page data model.
-The scenario here is to have different data (in terms of value) with the same structure on different pages.
+In case you want to use the same template, but use different data for it, you can use page data model.
+The scenario here is to have different data (in terms of values) with the same structure on different pages.
 The name of page data model should start with `model` followed by `.`.
 After that you should add at least one character that will represent the name of your data model.
 The value of `model` should always point to valid `data` object.

 #### Page object